hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Much better choice, though for the visually impaired, that looks like `-` without proper glasses. ;-)

 [10:27:20](#2aUirrstZE2AlnhzSxxO65O9Gz1GJzQpf40DxGJQXcI) <hiiamboris (NOT THIS ONE)>:
-I'll find them a font with zigzag in place of tilde Ì†ΩÌ∏â
+I'll find them a font with zigzag in place of tilde üòâ

 [10:28:06](#kVZJHrzrYKFm_LerJDAed7j97FaWI87EsA7zBeDzjkI) <hiiamboris (NOT THIS ONE)>:
 JK though, not much need in this concatenation.
 I used `|` once but just as an experiment.